COMPONENTS OF AN IEP

 - Determine how progress will be reported to parents.

-- “Present levels of academic achievement” refers to student progress in the general curriculum.
+- “Present levels of academic achievement” refers to learner progress in the general curriculum or appropriate activities for preschool.

-- “Present levels of functional performance” refers to how the student applies his/her skills.
+- “Present levels of functional performance” refers to how the learner applies their skills.

-The PLAAFP is developed collaboratively to assure the involvement of the family, the student, and educators in the development of the IEP.
-The IEP team uses data in the PLAAFP to identify and prioritize the specific needs of the student and the goals are established.
+The PLAAFP is developed collaboratively to assure the involvement of the family, the learner, and educators in the development of the IEP.
+The IEP team uses data in the PLAAFP to identify and prioritize the specific needs of the learner and establish goals, services, activities, and supports.

 Additionally, the PLAAFP:

-- Explains the needs of the student and states how the student’s disability affects his/her involvement and progress in the general curriculum.
+- Explains the needs of the learner and states how the learner’s disability affects their involvement and progress in the general curriculum.

 - For preschool children, the PLAAFP summarizes how the disability affects the child’s participation in age-appropriate activities.